raytheonbbn/maude-hcs/README.md

 We use sparse-checkout to avoid needing to checkout all the source of the dependency which includes many irrelevant files (such as Testbed).

-First setup a new conda environment and activate it.

-Clone the main repo
+To clone the main repo
 ```shell
 git clone git@github.com:raytheonbbn/maude-hcs.git
 ```
 The main branch has the latest (possibly unstable) source.
 Older branches/tags such as `pwnd.cp1` refer to stable snapshots used to produce results during evaluations (e.g., `pwnd.cp1` used for challenge problem 1, and similarly `pwnd.cp2`).
 To use an older snapshot, checkout the specific branch (eg `pwnd.cp1`).

 Setup the dns submodule using our clone of the code so we can track changes